 Driving a few hours to visit several houses makes sense to me.
 But some people buy the houses site unseen.
 The thorough inspections make that a reasonable (if risky) option.

-According to Roofstock, financing through Roofstock allows buyers to close in as little as 30 days.
-It might not be the absolute best interest rate, but it is amazingly fast.
+If you’re a serious buyer, compare Roofstock’s loan offer to an offer from LendingTree.com to see if you can get a better deal.
+According to Roofstock, its in-house financing solution allows buyers to close in as little as 30 days.
+It might not be the absolute best interest rate, but it's amazingly fast.